Find a Qualified Attorney Near You

 There may be instances where you may sue your employer instead.
 However, workers’ compensation is the exclusive remedy for workplace injuries in most states.
 Personal injury claims are also available for certain injuries that are not covered by workers’ compensation coverage.

-Employer's Duty Not to Retaliate
+Your Employer’s Duty Not To Retaliate

 Workers’ compensation laws also protect employees.
 They are designed to be the only remedy that injured employees may seek from their employers.
 Even so, employers often appear to frown on employees who file workers’ compensation benefits claims.
 Some blatantly discriminate against such employees.